kunxin-chor/vue-testing/q01-04/README.md

 # q01-04: Using the `v-if` directives

 ## Question
-There are two buttons, one labeled as `Apple` and the other labeled `Orange`.
-There are also two `<div>`, one showing the word Apple  and the other one the word Orange.
+There is one button, one labeled as `Apple`.
+There is also one `<div>`, showing the word Apple.

-Using `v-if`, display the Apple `<div>` if the Apple button is clicked, and the orange `<div>` if the orange button is clicked.
+Using `v-if`, display the Apple `<div>` when the Apple button is clicked.
+The Apple `<div>` should not be displayed when the Vue app first starts.

-Hint: examine the `v-on` code for the two buttons carefully.
+Hint: examine the `v-on` code for the the buttons carefully.

 ## Project setup
 ```